 - IEC 60364-4-41 - VDE regulations - Connection conditions of the local grid operator - Install an isolator in the power cable to provide omnipolar separation from the mains for all active conductors, corresponding to overvoltage category III (3 mm) for complete isolation.
 The isolator must be fitted in the permanent electrical installation, in line with installation requirements.

-In addition we recommend the installation of an AC/DC-sensitive RCD (FI Class A). - Connect the power cable to the electricity supply using a fixed connection.
+We also recommend installing a pulse current-sensitive RCD (RCD class A □□). - Connect the power cable to the electricity supply using a fixed connection.

-- If the power supply to the appliance is connected with a flexible cable, ensure that the live conductors are pulled taut before the earth conductor in the event of strain relief failure.
+- If the power supply to the appliance is connected with a flexible power cable, ensure that the live conductors are pulled taut before the earth conductor in the event of strain relief failure.
 The length of the earth conductor wire will depend on the design. - Max. fuse rating 16 A.